nithingm/invoice-reconciliation/README.md

 1. Add new metrics in `utils.py`
 2. Create new visualizations in `main.py`
 3. Extend the analytics dashboard with custom charts

+### Adding New AI Providers
+1. Add provider configuration to `ai_config.py`
+2. Update the `AI_CONFIGS` dictionary
+3. Test with the new provider
+4. Update documentation

 ## 🐛 Troubleshooting